davidkhala/databricks-common/docs/job/README.md

-# Use a JAR in an Databricks job
+# Use a JAR in a Databricks job
 - The only way to use Java in Databricks
 - [Azure](https://learn.microsoft.com/zh-cn/azure/databricks/jobs/how-to/use-jars-in-workflows)